iconify/icon-finder/docs/core/blocks.md

 block.type = "pagination"

-Pagination block that is used in all views where icons list is shown, so that's every view except for collections list.
+Pagination block that is used in all views where icons list is shown, so that's every view except for the collections list.

 Example: